-- understand social or transactional dialogues spoken by native speakers of English and identify the context, topic, and pieces of specific information - > ask and answer general questions on familiar topics and introduce oneself/others - employ suitable strategies for skimming and scanning to get the general idea of a text and locate specific information - > recognize paragraph structure and be able to match beginnings/endings/headings with paragraphs - ➢ form sentences using proper grammatical structures and correct word forms
+- understand social or transactional dialogues spoken by native speakers of English and identify the context, topic, and pieces of specificinformation - > ask and answer general questions on familiar topics and introduceoneself/others - employ suitable strategies for skimming and scanning to get the general idea of a text and locate specificinformation - recognize paragraph structure and be able to match beginnings/endings/headings with paragraphs - ➢ form sentences using proper grammatical structures and correct wordforms

-Unit 1: Lesson-1: A Drawer full of happiness from "Infotech English", Maruthi Publications

-Lesson-2: Deliverance by Premchand from "The Individual Society", Pearson Publications.
+Lesson-1: A Drawer full of happiness from "Infotech English", Maruthi Publications Lesson-2: Deliverance by Premchand from "The Individual Society", PearsonPublications.
 (Non-detailed)

 Listening: Listening to short audio texts and identifying the topic.
-Listening to prose, prose and conversation.
+Listening to short audio texts and identifying the context and specific pieces of information to answer a series of questions both in speaking and writing.

-Speaking: Asking and answering general questions on familiar topics such as home, family, work, studies and interests.
-Self introductions and introducing others.
+Speaking: Asking and answering general questions on familiar topics such as home, family, work, studies and interests.Self introductions and introducing others.